Oil Red O Stain Kit

 APPLICATION:

-Newcomer Supply Fat, Oil Red O, Propylene Glycol Stain Kit procedure, classified as a physical staining method, is used for identification of fat/lipid in frozen sections.
+Newcomer Supply Oil Red O Stain Kit procedure is classified as a physical staining method.
+Oil Red O (ORO) staining is used for identification of fat in frozen tissue sections.

 METHOD: